mamazlaghani/Image-processing-Using-GARCH-Models-Book-Matlab-Codes/README.md

 # Image-processing-Using-GARCH-Models-Book-Matlab-Codes
-#this document, the main files related to 2D-GARCH model are introduced (which are used in chapters 1-6)
+This document, the main files related to 2D-GARCH model are introduced (which are used in chapters 1-6)

-1. Two dimensional GARCH models
+# 1. Two Dimensional GARCH Models

-1.1.2D-GARCH
+## 1.1.
+2D-GARCH